Processing of Used Nuclear Fuel

 The PYRO-A process, being developed at Argonne to follow the UREX process, is a pyrochemical process for the separation of transuranic elements and fission products contained in the oxide powder resulting from denitration of the UREX raffinate.
 The nitrates in the residual raffinate acid solution are converted to oxides, which are then reduced electrochemically in a LiCl-Li2O molten salt bath.
 The more chemically active fission products (eg Cs, Sr) are not reduced and remain in the salt.
 The metallic product is electrorefined in the same salt bath to separate the transuranic elements on a solid cathode from the fission products.
 The salt bearing the separated fission products is then mixed with a zeolite to immobilize the fission products in a ceramic composite waste form.
-The cathode deposit of transuranic elements is then processed to remove any adhering salt and is formed into ingots for subsequent fabrication of transmutation targets.
+The cathode deposit of transuranic elements is then processed to remove any adhering salt and is formed into ingots for subsequent fabrication of transmutation targets or fast reactor fuel.

 The PYRO-B process, has been developed for the processing and recycle of used fuel from a transmuter reactor – a fast reactor designed to burn all transuranics.
 A transmuter fuel may be free of uranium and contains recovered transuranics in an inert matrix such as metallic zirconium.
 In the PYRO-B processing of such fuel, an electrorefining step is used to separate the residual transuranic elements from the fission products and recycle the transuranics to the reactor for fissioning.
 Newly-generated technetium and iodine are extracted for incorporation into transmutation targets, and the other fission products are sent to waste.